Tom Brady Player Prop Bets for NFL Week 17 | Tampa Bay vs. New York 1/2/2022

 Matchup vs. New York

-- In eight matchups against the Jets, Brady averaged 254.4 passing yards per game, 47.1 yards below his over/under in Sunday's game.
+- In eight matchups against the Jets, Brady averaged 254.4 passing yards per game, 51.1 yards below his over/under for Sunday.

-- Brady threw a touchdown pass in each of those outings against the Jets, with multiple TD passes in seven games.
+- Brady threw a touchdown pass in all of those matchups against the Jets, with multiple TD passes in seven games.

 - Note: Brady's stats vs. Jets date back to 2016.

-- This week Brady will face the NFL's 27th-ranked pass defense (267.9 yards allowed per game).
+- The Jets have the NFL's 27th-ranked pass defense this season, yielding 267.9 yards per game through the air.

-- The Jets have surrendered 23 touchdowns through the air (1.5 per game).
-They are 16th in the league in that category.
+- The Jets have allowed 23 passing TDs this season (1.5 per game), ranking them 16th among NFL defenses.

 Recent Performances